 indentured to a tour boat.
 Every night she has sex with different men, while only in sleep can she dream of true love – but the rocking of the boat wakes her to reality, her life as a sex slave on this floating brothel.

 The average age of death for play-women was 22, so a woman still in the Yoshiwara play quarters after thirty years is most unusual.
 The experience has aged her hair more than the rest of her.
 Basho’s stanza sets up a mystery: is this her bedroom now? or her bedroom long ago?
 In either case, the suffering play-women wrote the nembutsu prayer for salvation from the bodhisattva Amida: namu Amida buttsu.
-I find it interesting that Shimasue Kiyoshi, the comiler of the BRZ, gives absolutely no explanation for this stanza; every Japanese gets the meaning without a doubt.
+Shimasue Kiyoshi, the comiler of the BRZ, gives absolutely no explanation for this stanza; every Japanese immediately gets the meaning.

 On their journey to the Deep North, Basho and Sora have walked along the Japan Sea coast in the hottest part of summer to reach the Barrier of Ichiburi.
 They lie on their futon at a ryokan or inn on the east side of the border gate.